home-assistant/developers.home-assistant/docs/entity_lock.md

 sidebar_label: Lock
 ---

 A lock entity is able to be locked and unlocked.
 Locking and unlocking can optionally be secured with a user code.
 Some locks also allow for opening of latches, this may also be secured with a user code.
-Derive entity platforms from [`homeassistant.components.lock.LockEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/lock/__init__.py).
+Derive a platform entity from [`homeassistant.components.lock.LockEntity`](https://github.com/home-assistant/home-assistant/blob/master/homeassistant/components/lock/__init__.py).

 ## Properties